rafamellonh/AzureMigrate/Cloud/01-Create-infra.md

 ![](/Cloud/img-cloud/cloud-infra07.png)

-* Create NSG and link with vnets, set your tag and Review and Create
+* Create NSG and link with vnets only to VNET-RM-WEB (SUB-WEB and SUB-DB), set your tag and Review and Create

 ![](/Cloud/img-cloud/cloud-infra08.png)